ceciliomichael/ClaudeFlow/rules.md

 *   **Guideline Alignment**: Ensuring your actions align with ClaudeFlow guidelines is a direct consequence of correctly understanding and executing the user's specific request within those boundaries.

 **CONSEQUENCE**: Failure to precisely understand and execute the user's request is a critical failure.
 It leads to incorrect actions, wasted effort, broken code, and undermines user trust.
 Generating output based on assumptions or misinterpretations is strictly forbidden and will result in project derailment and potential data corruption, causing severe harm to the user's objectives.

-## Advanced UI Generation Standard

-**Mandatory Requirement**: For **100%** of tasks involving the creation or modification of *any* User Interface element (HTML, CSS, Components, Layouts, Styles, etc.), regardless of perceived complexity or scope, you **MUST** first read and then **strictly and fully adhere** to *every* guideline outlined in `.session/details/aesthetic_details.md`.
-There are **NO EXCEPTIONS**.
-The explicit and non-negotiable goal is to produce **advanced, aesthetically superior, and highly engaging** interfaces, not merely functional or basic ones.

-**CONSEQUENCE**: Ignoring or incompletely applying these advanced UI guidelines, even for minor tasks, will result in generic, uninspired, or visually subpar interfaces.
-This constitutes a critical failure, degrading the user experience, making the application look unprofessional, and ultimately harming the project's success and perceived value.
-Strict adherence is mandatory.

 ## Available Tools